GEMScienceTools/CatalogueTool-Lite/README.md

 ### 1.3 - Catalogue I/O
 Once instantiated an catalogue object, the database can be inflated manually (element by element) or by parsing an external source file.
 A parsed catalogue can also be manually augmented with new information.
-For example, database items can be created in this way:
+For example, database items can be created manually in these ways:
 ~~~python
 import Catalogue as Cat
 Db = Cat.Database('MyCat')